Why Do We Need Oil?

 Sometimes the New Testament uses descriptive language that describes what was happening then and there.
 Other times it is clearly prescriptive implying "this is prescribed for all confessing Christians."
 Being able to discern between the two becomes all the more important as we function as a local church.

 For example, in Acts 2 (and Acts 4), we see the first church coming into existence and it is recorded that “all who believed were together and had all things in common” (Acts 2.44).
 How do you read that text for us today?
 Is it prescriptive or descriptive?
 Is this a command for all Christians at all times and all places to mimic the first church in every single facet?
 Not necessarily.
-Luke is being descriptive of the early church and is giving a report of what went on.
+Luke is describing some of the practices of the early church.

 But when it comes to anointing people with oil, the New Testament is rather unclear in both places the practice is mentioned.
 The first occasion (Mark 6:13) is descriptive of certain events.
 The second occasion (James 5:14) is prescriptive for the elders of a local church.